First rolling blackouts hit Nebraska as power use surges in cold snap; conserve to avoid more

 Get a blanket and some warm clothes, Nebraska.
 The first rolling blackouts because of this week's bitter cold have hit Nebraska.

-Omaha and Lincoln utilities both enacted what they refer to as planned outages Monday afternoon, and more might be coming soon if people don't take steps to conserve power.
+Omaha and Lincoln utilities both enacted what they call planned outages Monday afternoon, and more might be coming soon if people don't take steps to conserve power.

-The Nebraska Public Power District also warned about the possibility of rolling blackouts.

 “In our history as a grid operator, this is an unprecedented event and marks the first time SPP has ever had to call for controlled interruptions of service,” said Lanny Nickell, SPP’s executive vice president and chief operating officer.
 “It’s a last resort that we understand puts a burden on our member utilities and the customers they serve, but it’s a step we’re consciously taking to prevent circumstances from getting worse."

-Omaha Public Power District President and chief executive officer Tim Burke told The World-Herald that a brief outage in Bellevue midday Monday was the first and only planned outage locally.
-The good news is power demand and supply are evening out, he said.
+Omaha Public Power District President and Chief Executive Officer Tim Burke told The World-Herald that a brief outage in Bellevue at midday Monday was the first and only planned outage locally.
+The good news is power demand and supply were evening out, he said.

 The bad news: That could easily change.
-If there are more planned outages, OPPD expects them to last about an hour.
+If more such outages are needed, OPPD expects each to last about an hour.

-The Lincoln Electric System also was reporting planned outages.
-LES officials tweeted that any such outages would be for 30 to 60 minutes but could last longer.
+The Lincoln Electric System said in a mid-afternoon press release that it had gone through two cycles of rolling blackouts and had not yet received additional requests for more from the regional power pool.
+LES said more might come without warning over the next 36 hours.

-NPPD has not yet started planned outages for any of its statewide customer base, but spokesman Mark Becker said the utility is prepared to do so if needed.
+The Nebraska Public Power District also warned about the possibility of rolling blackouts for its statewide customer base.
+NPPD said it had not yet started any planned outages, but spokesman Mark Becker said the utility is prepared to do so if needed.

 “It’s a fluid situation,” Becker said.
 “Our customers across the state are going to have to understand they may get a 30-minute blackout without notice.”

+Electric utilities serving Nebraska's Dixon and Custer Counties have been warned to prepare for possible rolling blackouts.
+Dixon County Sheriff Don Taylor said in a press release that people should keep their cellphones charged, as the blackouts could affect landline telephones.

-Utilities in the power pool have little say when the pool tells them to use less power.
+Local utilities in the regional power pool have little say when the pool tells them to use less power.
 If that happens, OPPD officials say they shut off power to a certain part of their grid.
-OPPD said it will try to rotate any outages around, so that no single part of the city bears the brunt of the outages.
+OPPD said it would try to rotate any outages, so that no single part of the city bears the brunt of the outages.

 As of about 1:30 p.m.
 Monday, OPPD was producing about 100 megawatts more power than its customers were using.
-But Burke said that if a power plant trips off somewhere in the system, "we may be asking customers to go through (more) planned outages."
+But Burke said that if a power plant trips off somewhere in the regional power pool, "we may be asking customers to go through (more) planned outages."

 Utility leaders are particularly worried about peak power usage times Monday evening and early Tuesday morning, when temperatures in Nebraska might drop to the negative teens.

-OPPD, Metropolitan Utilities District, LES and NPPD all are asking people to turn down their thermostat by a few degrees.
+OPPD, Metropolitan Utilities District, LES and NPPD all are asking people to turn down their thermostats by 2 to 4 degrees.

 Furnaces matter to peak electricity usage, even if they use natural gas, because the blowers that distribute the heat from burning natural gas still rank among the home appliances that use the most power, utility officials said.
 Washing machines, dryers and dishwashers use a lot, too, which is why officials recommend people wait a day or two before washing their next loads.